openforis/sepal-doc/docs/source/cli/gwb.rst

 Summary statistics for each input image showing the normalized degree of network coherence and additional key network parameters:

 .. csv-table::
-    :header: "FNAME", "AREA", "RAC[%]", "NR_OBJ", "LARG_OBJ", "APS", "CNOA", "ECA", "COH[%]"
+    :header: "FNAME", "AREA", "RAC[%]", "NR_OBJ", "LARG_OBJ", "APS", "CNOA", "ECA", "COH[%]", "REST_POT[%]"

-    clc3class.tif,957879.00,23.946975,164,176747,5840.7256,180689,281211.93,29.357771
+    clc3class.tif,957879.00,23.946975,164,176747,5840.7256,180689,281211.93,29.357771,70.642229
-    example.tif,428490.00,42.860572,2850,214811,150.34737,311712,221292.76,51.644789
+    example.tif,428490.00,42.860572,2850,214811,150.34737,311712,221292.76,51.644789,48.355211

 Remarks
 """""""

--   :code:`GWB_RSS` provides a succinct summary of key network status attributes including area, extent, patch summary statistics, equivalent connected area and degree of network coherence.
+-   :code:`GWB_RSS` provides a succinct summary of key network status attributes including area, extent, patch summary statistics, equivalent connected area, degree of network coherence, and the restoration potential.
--   As a normalized index, Coherence can be used to directly compare the integrity of different networks or to quantitatively assess changes in network integrity over time.
+-   As a normalized index, Coherence or its complement Restoration Potential, can be used to directly compare the integrity of different networks or to quantitatively assess changes in network integrity over time.
 -   The provision of key network status attributes is essential for any restoration planning.
 -   The desktop application `GuidosToolbox <https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/>`_ provides additional, interactive tools for restoration planning.

-With the provision of a normalized degree of network coherence, :code:`GWB_RSS` provides a powerful tool to measure and rank the integrity of forest networks for different regions of interest.
+With the provision of a normalized degree of network coherence and restoration potential, :code:`GWB_RSS` provides a powerful tool to measure and rank the integrity of forest networks for different regions of interest.
 This feature may be useful to set priorities for restoration planning or to measure implementation progress and overall success of policy regulations.

 GWB_SPA
 ^^^^^^^